Ion Costaș: Biography

-Ion Costaş was born in 1944 in the village of Țarigrad (Drochia District) in a peasant family of Romanian ethnicity.
+Ion Costaș was born in 1944 in the village of Țarigrad (Drochia District) in a peasant family of Romanian ethnicity.
 Between 1949 and 1957, he was with his parents in Kazakhstan, where they had been deported following conviction of 25 years of hard labor (being accused of being accomplice with fascists).
 He graduated Higher Military Aviation School from Kharkiv (1967), Gagarin Air Force Academy in Moscow (1976) and the Police Academy in Moscow.

 During 1967 to 1984, he worked as aviation officer in the Soviet Army, first as a Mi-8 helicopter pilot (1967), squadron commander (1976–1978) and then as deputy commander of joined troops (1978–1980).
 Becomes regimental commander (1980–1983), with 102 fighters under his direction and then deputy commander of the 14th Army (Soviet Union) on aviation issues.

 In 1984, was appointed deputy commander DOSAAF (Volunteer Society for Cooperation with the Army, Aviation, and Fleet) RSS Moldavia (Moldavian Soviet Socialist Republic), and the following year became commander of the Central Committee of DOSAAF, holding this position until in 1990.
 He was promoted in October 1988 to the rank of Major-General of the Soviet Army aviation.

 In 1990, he was appointed Chairman of Committee Supreme Soviet of RSS Moldavia for State Security and Military Affairs, and in September 1990—a member of the Presidential Council of the Republic of Moldova.
-Between 1990 and 1992, General Ion Costaş served as Minister of Internal Affairs in the Government of Moldova.
+Between 1990 and 1992, General Ion Costaș served as Minister of Internal Affairs in the Government of Moldova.